 Here are some of the wiki links of how DBSync allows the user to connect with the Amazon S3 connector and a tutorial that can help the working mode of the DBSync Amazon S3 Connector.

-Kindly leave us a comment in case of queries, thoughts or recommendations, one of our representative will get in touch if our product offering interest you .
+Kindly leave us a comment in or Contact us, case of queries, thoughts or recommendations, one of our representatives will get in touch if our product offering interest you.